Thomas A. Edison

 We continually monitor for these substances and report directly to the EPA if they are detected in the drinking water.
 The EPA uses this data to ensure that consumers are receiving clean water and to verify that states are enforcing the laws that regulate drinking water.

-The Milan water department annual 2015 Consumer Confidence report is available for review.
-Click here for view the report.
+The Milan Water Department annual 2018 Consumer Confidence report is available for review along with the Drinking Water Notice .
+Click here to view the Consumer Confidence report.
+Click here to view the Drinking Water Notice.

 For more information, or for any questions relating to your drinking water, please call Dan Hipp at 419-499-4161 ext.
 8 or email firstname.lastname@example.org